Run by School of Natural Sciences

 Lectures, including significant component of group exercises to apply and illustrate the principles learned.

 Reading and discussion groups.
-Students are encouraged to work in groups to discuss wider reading and the module content.
+Students are encouraged to work in groups to prepare for the seminars

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance